 Assisted living facilities and residential board and care homes in Texas house occupants who may have limited mobility or cognitive impairment, making rapid fire detection and staff notification absolutely critical.
-Vector Fire provides licensed fire alarm installation, inspection, monitoring, and repair services specifically tailored to meet the requirements of NFPA 101 (Life Safety Code) for residential board and care occupancies and the licensing standards enforced by the Texas Health and Human Services Commission (HHSC).
-We understand the unique compliance obligations these facilities face and deliver systems that satisfy regulators, protect residents, and give owners the documentation they need during licensing inspections and annual compliance reviews.
+Vector Fire connects you with licensed fire alarm contractors whose installation, inspection, monitoring, and repair services are specifically tailored to meet the requirements of NFPA 101 (Life Safety Code) for residential board and care occupancies and the licensing standards enforced by the Texas Health and Human Services Commission (HHSC).
+We understand the unique compliance obligations these facilities face, and the licensed contractors we connect you with deliver systems that satisfy regulators, protect residents, and give owners the documentation they need during licensing inspections and annual compliance reviews.

-Whether you operate a small Type B board and care home, a large assisted living community, or a memory care facility, Vector Fire brings the occupancy-specific knowledge and licensed expertise to keep your facility compliant and your residents protected.
+Whether you operate a small Type B board and care home, a large assisted living community, or a memory care facility, The licensed contractors Vector Fire connects you with bring the occupancy-specific knowledge and licensed expertise to keep your facility compliant and your residents protected.

-NFPA 101 board and care occupancy expertise — we design and install systems to the specific requirements of Chapters 32 and 33 of the Life Safety Code governing residential board and care facilities
+NFPA 101 board and care occupancy expertise — the licensed contractors we connect you with design and install systems to the specific requirements of Chapters 32 and 33 of the Life Safety Code governing residential board and care facilities

-HHSC compliance documentation — we provide the inspection reports, system certificates, and maintenance records needed to satisfy Texas Health and Human Services Commission licensing requirements
+HHSC compliance documentation — the licensed contractors we connect you with provide the inspection reports, system certificates, and maintenance records needed to satisfy Texas Health and Human Services Commission licensing requirements

-Semi-annual inspection schedules — NFPA 101 requires more frequent testing for residential board and care occupancies; we track your schedule and contact you proactively when inspections are due
+Semi-annual inspection schedules — NFPA 101 requires more frequent testing for residential board and care occupancies; the licensed contractors we connect you with track your schedule and contact you proactively when inspections are due

-Sprinkler monitoring integration — we connect fire sprinkler waterflow and supervisory devices to your fire alarm panel for code-required combined system monitoring
+Sprinkler monitoring integration — the licensed contractors we connect you with connect fire sprinkler waterflow and supervisory devices to your fire alarm panel for code-required combined system monitoring

-Staff alert notification design — we configure staff notification zones, corridor smoke detection, and door holder release systems appropriate for facilities where residents require assisted evacuation
+Staff alert notification design — the licensed contractors we connect you with configure staff notification zones, corridor smoke detection, and door holder release systems appropriate for facilities where residents require assisted evacuation

 24/7 UL-listed monitoring — your facility is connected to a UL-listed central monitoring station that dispatches emergency services immediately when a fire alarm signal is received, day or night